bsridhar77/POCRepository/camelroute/Readme.txt

 This project tries to download the swagger-ui jars used for documenting of REST Service.

-If any issues in connecting to github and downloading it during build , download manually from https://github.com/swagger-api/swagger-ui/tree/v2.0.24    and add to target folder and then build the project
+If any issues in connecting to github and downloading it during build , download manually from https://github.com/swagger-api/swagger-ui/tree/v2.0.24    and add to target folder and then build the project.

+Also, ensure you comment out the Step 1 in pom.xml to download the swagger-ui from github repo.

 I used one of the sample which was integrated with swagger-ui.
 It can be removed from pom.xml.